-In an economy continuously transformed by technological advances, including automation, artificial intelligence, and digitalization, the need for the on-the-job learning opportunities has become critical.
-Apprenticeships help workers gain the skills they need to keep up with the demands of a rapidly evolving labor market while also earning a paycheck, and employers need a reliable workforce pipeline that provides them with the talent they need to ensure their long-term success.
+In an economy transformed by technological advances, including automation, artificial intelligence, and digitalization, the need for on-the-job learning has become critical.
+Apprenticeships help workers gain skills and education while earning a paycheck, and employers need a reliable workforce pipeline to ensure their long-term success.

 On June 23, 2021, Governor Polis signed HB21-1007: State Apprenticeship Agency (SAA) into law, codifying the state's commitment to increase access to earn-and-learn programs that lead to high quality jobs and to build the talent pipeline that industry needs.
 In August of 2021, the Colorado Department of Labor and Employment (CDLE) announced the Office of the Future of Work (OFOW) will house the SAA.
 The State Apprenticeship Agency is designed to: